Prologue

 What a terrible country we had in those days, and it’s not mended yet, not by any means.
 But at least it is coming out into the open.
 The Taoiseach has called the Galway place, Tuam it was, a chamber of horrors.
 I’m 68 now.
 At the time I was 16, so that’s 52 years ago that this happened to me.
 OK I wasn’t pregnant or anything like that.
 So I didn’t see the inside of a mother and baby home.
 I was sent to a Magdelene laundry.
 Down in Waterford.
 This was all because of two interfering busybodies who thought they had a right to tell people what to do.
 How to live their lives.
 One of them owned a chemist’s shop.
 The other was a priest.
 His name was Father Murphy then, but he has since been promoted.
 He’s what they call Monsignor Murphy now.
 A highfalutin title for someone who does be seen sometimes late at night falling around the road with drink on him.

 Was I badly treated?
 Of course I was.
 I was denied a proper education, after the priest had told my mother I’d get one in this place I was sent to.
 I had to work in the laundry for about ten hours a day.
 That was the extent of my education.
 Apart from religious instruction of course.
 We had to get up before six o’clock every morning to go to mass.
 And the rosary.
-We had to say the rosary for practically the whole day while we were working, led by a nun.
+We had to say the rosary for almost the whole day while we were working, led by a nun.

 But hard as that was, it was nothing compared to what happened to one of the other girls.
 She was about a year older than me.
-I was right there, and it was extremely hard.
+I was right there, and it was horrible.
 How could women, because they happened to be nuns, inflict such cruelty on another woman, someone who was just growing up?
 Did it have to do with them being what they call celibate?

 My father died in 1961.
 The day after he was lowered into the ground my poor mother started to stay in her bed more and more.
 When she was up she was like a ghost moving around the house.
-You’d hardly know she was there.
+You wouldn’t know she was there.
 I suppose I didn’t help much with my late nights and loud music, anything to try to relieve the drab and dreary atmosphere around the house.

 Before he passed away my father had given me a present of a camera for Christmas.
 Me and some of my friends went down the river in a boat that belonged to one of their fathers.
 There were both boys and girls on that trip.
 The boys did a bit of horsing around, splashing water up on us.
 I took some photographs.
 When I came back I brought them to this chemist’s shop to have them developed.
 The owner didn’t like what he saw in my photos so what did he do?
 He gave them to the priest!
 Then the priest arranged with my mother that I’d be sent to the Magdalene laundry in Waterford.
 I was there for the best part of two years.

-When I was there I became friendly with another girl, who was a year older than me.
+When I was there I became friends with another girl, who was a year older than me.
 She became pregnant, or she might have already been pregnant when she was sent to the laundry.
 We all looked out for her until she had her baby, and then we all doted on him.
 He was lovely.
 He had a beautiful head of black hair, and big, brown eyes.
 They were like what I’ve read about in Mills and Boon, what they call a deep, liquid brown.

-But if we treasured this child, we were only in the ha’penny place compared to the love his mother gave him.
+But if we treasured this child, we were in the ha’penny place compared to the love his mother gave him.
 He was the apple of her eye, the centre of her world.
 She played with him, she fed him, she changed him, and nothing was too much trouble for her to make sure he was as well looked after as she could possibly manage, given where she was.
 I have no doubt he was the last thing she thought about before she went to sleep, and the first thing that came into her mind when she woke up in the morning.
 She had him until he was over a year old.
 Can you imagine how close they became during that time?
 They have a word for it now; they call it bonding.

 And then… And then.
-In the very early hours one morning I was woken up by terrible screaming.
+In the very early hours one morning I was awakened by terrible screaming.
 It was coming from the bed of my friend who had the baby.
 At least four nuns were around that bed.
 Two of them kept the baby’s mother, who was in a terrible state, a prisoner, while two more were busy taking her child out of its cot.
 Their black habits made them look like giant versions of the savage scald crows I’ve often seen in the fields.
-Me and a few others tried to help our friend, but we were beaten back by the nuns.
-They were using these long thin rods, they call them switches, to beat us with.
-The blows left welts on our skin.
-It probably took them no more than a few minutes to steal the baby.
+I can still hear her begging, 'Please, Sister, please don't take him'—while the others seized the child from his cot.

 Then the nuns marched, wearing the most severe expressions of grimness, out of the dormitory with the baby, who was never to be seen again, at least not by its mother or by any of us.
 I was shaking, but my friend was ready to die.
 She was beside herself.
 I will never, ever, forget it.

-As well as treating us with gentleness, her face was kind.
-She had these beautiful dimples around her mouth, which I have always associated with compassion in the years that followed whenever I saw someone with them.
+I got to know her from her supervision of some of the work we did in the laundry.
+She was a kind nun and, unlike some of the others, related to us girls in a personal way, instead of treating us like some kind of a herd, to be managed with harshness.
+As well as being gentle, her face was caring.
+She had these beautiful dimples around her mouth, which I have always associated with kindness in the years that followed whenever I saw someone with them.
 I know now she stopped being a nun sometime after that.
 She became a lay teacher, although she still worked in a convent school, here in New Ross.
 She got into trouble because she had a baby herself, and had to leave her teaching job.
-I was really sorry when all that started happening.”
+I was very sorry when all that started happening.”

 1982

 “Not like some of the teachers in school,” said one of her young friends.
-“Sometimes they’ll give you the impression that you’re only a nuisance.
+“Sometimes they’ll give you the impression that you’re a nuisance.
 I’ve noticed that about your father.
 I wish mine was more like him.”

 Overhearing that conversation made him feel good, but that thought was followed by another: what kind of a so-called considerate parent would allow himself to listen in without their knowledge or consent to what his child was saying?
 Was that a bit like spying?